retentioneering/retentioneering-tools/docs/source/getting_started/eventstream_concept.rst

 ``DataProcessor`` is an abstract class for building nodes of a preprocessing graph, and any its child class is called a *data processor*.
 Unlike atomic operations which are abstract and doesn't specify particular logic, data processors define how exactly eventstream should be modified.
 Each data processor has a supplementary class (a child of abstract ``ParamsModel`` class) which contains its parameters as attribute references.

 For example, ``SplitSessions`` data processor adds explicit synthetic events to an eventstream indicating session boundaries.
-A pair of ``session_end`` and ``session_start`` events is added as soon as the distance between two sequential events in a user's trajectory is greater than a specified threshold -- ``session_cutoff``.
+A pair of ``session_end`` and ``session_start`` events is added as soon as the distance between two sequential events in a user's trajectory is greater than a specified threshold -- ``timeout``.
 This parameter is embedded into ``SplitSessionsParams`` as the attribute reference.

 Similar to atomic operations, data processors could be categorized into three parts according to whether they add, remove or group events.
 Here we provide a brief overview.
 The comprehensive documentation on data processors is located :red:`TODO: here`.